Rebecca Loyche

-Life and art
+Early life and education

 Loyche grew up on horse farms in Upstate New York and moved to New York City in 1997.
 She received her Bachelors of Fine Art at Pratt Institute in Sculpture in 2001 and her Masters of Fine Art in Combined Media at Hunter College in 2006.
 She was accepted into the 2008 Bronx Museum Artist in the Marketplace program.
 From 2007 to 2009 she was an active member in the feminist artist collective tART in New York City.
-In 2009 Loyche moved to Berlin after being accepted into the Meisterschuler programme on a DAAD scholarship at Braunschweig University of Art, where she was a master-class student of Prof. Candice Breitz in 2011.
+In 2009 Loyche moved to Berlin after being accepted into the Meisterschuler programme on a DAAD scholarship at Braunschweig University of Art, where she was a master-class student of Candice Breitz in 2011.

+Career

 At the exhibition entitled "Love / War / Sex" in the New York gallery Exit Art in 2007, Loyche presented All's fair in love and war, a three-channel video installation where a weapons specialist demonstrates, with professional detachment, different ways of killing while standing in a conservative, middle-class décor.
 It was called "the most disturbing" and "the most accomplished" work of the exhibition.

 Her video work Hvalreki (2009) was shot during the protests following the Iceland economy crash in October 2008.
 Loyche distilled an hour-long protest speech to a four-minute video that focuses on the sign language interpreter's real-time translation of the speech and the audience's reaction to it, pointing to the failure of communication in today's world ("Hvalreki" means "stranded" in Icelandic).

 Loyche's 2008-9 series Minds/Mines don’t care are photograms of improvised explosive devices, similar to early cyanotype photogram botany studies.
 They also look like X-rays, which is a nod to the issues of paranoia and "homeland security".
 The title derives from the U.S. military issuing country-specific land mine identification card packs with the slogan: "Be Aware Mines Don’t Care."

 She founded, directed, and curated Mitte’s MMX Open Art Venue along with her partner Jonathan Gröger in Linnienstrasse in 2010.
 After a year of continuous exhibitions, they opened a new artist-run space, CoVerlag, and made the first art show in April 2012.
 One of the exhibits was Loyche’s three-channel audio and video project entitled The Art Fair.
 A video shot during ArtForum Berlin was shown to three specialists in the fields of security, art, and psychology, respectively.
 Each specialist gave his or her own distinct "reading" of the people walking by.
 The work was a critique of voyeurism, surveillance culture and paranoia.
 In 2012, the developers who bought the MMX site invited Loyche and Gröger back, and they started re:MMX in September 2012, curating large-scale public art.